jorge9112/Curso-Robot/exercise-32/README.md

 - Given a test file and supporting files, Automators will be able to state the locations a keyword could be

 ## Challenge:
-Create a keywor called "Add Invoice" and externalize it.
+Create a keywor called "Add Invoice" and externalize it..